anacmota/miFISH/README.md

 The dots coordinates for each FISH dot is extracted with DOTTER as with iFISH method.
 To decode the signals, we present the following pipelines that were described in detail in Mota et al, Scientific Data in revision.
 We recomment the miFISH pipeline with all filters included because it provides the best correlation with HiC data.

-### Note:
-Extract the codes intended to be run and place them in the same directory as the folder of the datasets.
-The code will open the folder containing the datasets.

 <br>

 ### miFISH pipeline with all filters (best correlation with HiC)
 Find the script for this analysis in **_miFISH experiment > Signal decoding > with Filters_**.
+Extract the 2 scripts to a working folder where the **_datasets folder_** should be in the same directory as the working script.
+The script **_main_miFISH_** is ready to be run by the user.
+To specify the dataset replicate to be run, change the number in line 6 from "1" to "2".

 - detect 10 signals for each fluorescent dye (except for Alexa Fluor 790 (ir800) channel is expected 2 dots);
 - compute all pairwise distances in between all the signals for all the channels, to match signals coming from the same dual-color probe;